bob-smith/vpenis/README.md

      Pull requests welcome!
-     Note: in order to submit patches more easily, you might want to get a github account, fork the bot, and clone from your own writeable version.
+     Note: in order to submit patches more easily, you might want to get a github account, fork the code, and clone from your own writeable version.

      # If you do that, clone with:
      git clone git@github.com:<username>/vpenis.git